 - Fishing is the second-most effective way to make a living in Myltev after piracy

 Ancient HistoryLong ago in the middle of the 2nd Cycle, the Myltev Empire began a centuries-long conquest of the continents of Liat and Pescat to become the undisputed leader of the world.
-An imperial family of tieflings shared power with a council of humans and elves, pooling the Empire's resources to develop revolutionary magical artifacts and weapons.
-With the known world under Myltev's control, its imperial powers were focused on crafting an item known as the Ostry Blade that could tear portals into the fabric of space and time for interdimensional travel.
-The Ostry Blade proved to be Myltev's undoing when a portal opened to the Far Realms and summoned a horde of monstrous deities in an event known as the Ostry Apocalypse of the 3rd Cycle.
+Powerful mages monopolized studies of the arcane throughout the world, pooling the Empire's resources to develop revolutionary magical artifacts and weapons.
+With the known world under Myltev's control, its imperial powers were focused on crafting an item known as the Ostry Blade that could tear portals into the fabric of space and time for interplanar travel.
+The Ostry Blade proved to be Myltev's undoing when a portal opened to the Far Realms and summoned a horde of monstrous deities in an event known as the Ostry Apocalypse in the early years of the 3rd Cycle.
 Years of chaos and destruction left the empire in ruins, helpless in the face of such unfathomable power and horror.
-The deities of Ekal united to create The Ageless One and repel the invasion from the Far Realms, but by the end of the final battle Pescaliat was fragmented into dozens of minor tribes and kingdoms trying to rebuild from the Ostry Apocalypse.
-The chain of islands that made up the center of Myltev's intercontinental empire were most affected by the Ostry Apocalypse's devastation, its capital of Oblast blasted into ruins and left abandoned for decades until pirates began raiding the city for rare items.
-The mines that had funded Myltev's wars of conquest were left in shambles, and without a centralized authority to oversee rebuilding most Myltevians turned to fishing or small-scale ventures to eke out an existence in the post-apocalyptic landscape.
+The deities of Ekal united to create The Ageless One and repel the invasion from the Far Realms, but by the end of the final battle Pescaliat was fragmented into dozens of minor kingdoms trying to rebuild from the Ostry Apocalypse.
+The chain of islands that made up the center of Old Myltev's intercontinental empire were most affected by the Ostry Apocalypse's devastation, its capital of Oblast (now modern-day Nikograd) blasted into ruins and left abandoned for decades until venturesome pirates began raiding the city for rare materials.
+The mines that had funded Myltev's wars of conquest were left in shambles, and without a centralized authority to oversee rebuilding most Myltevians turned to fishing or small-scale piracy to eke out an existence in the post-apocalyptic landscape.
 This arrangement lasted for centuries as feudal lords and fighters failed to unify the islands together like in the glory days of the 2nd Cycle.
 By the middle of the 3rd Cycle, piracy became the most profitable source of income for the people of Myltev.
-Pillaging ships as they sailed to and from the Elflands Empire, Myltevian pirates became notorious the world over for their ruthless fighting strategies that could leave a ship stripped of its parts in a matter of minutes.
+Pillaging ships as they sailed to and from the Elflands Empire, Myltevian pirates became notorious the world over for their ruthless sea raids that could leave a ship stripped of its parts in a matter of minutes.
 Kings would come and go claiming the capital city of Oblast as their own, but no Myltevian monarch in the 3rd Cycle was able to unify the entire chain of islands under a single banner.
-The elven kingdoms of Liat and Pescat seized islands for their own, exploiting the weakness and chaos of the region.
+The elven kingdoms of Liat and Pescat seized islands for their own, exploiting the weaknesses and chaos of the region.

 Pirate Kings of the 4th CycleWith the advent of the 4th Cycle and the founding of the Kingdom of Gameth, the pirates of Myltev were emboldened like never before to steal and harass its coastal neighbors.
 With Gameth's capital of Gameria just a few hundred miles away from Oblast, countless pirate raids occurred in Gameth's early years to strip the city of its riches and force its people into submission.
 King Cosmere Nestorius built fortifications around the city's perimeter to keep it safe from invasion, and by the time of King Nestor I's reign in the 4th Cycle's second century a navy had been amassed to safely patrol the breadth of Gameth's southern coasts.
 Barred from the riches of Gameria, the pirates of Myltev turned against each other for smaller and smaller prizes.
-A vicious civil war plunged Myltev into decades of chaos in the 5th century, only ending after King Constell II of Gameth seized many of the nation's major cities for use during his Pescat campaigns.
-His successful siege of Oblast in 462 marked the only time in Myltev's history when its capital was occupied by a foreign government.
+A vicious civil war plunged Myltev into decades of chaos in the 4th Cycle's fifth century, only ending after King Constell II of Gameth seized many of the nation's major cities for use during his Southern Pescat campaigns.
+His successful siege of Oblast in 462 marked one of the only times in Myltev's history when its capital was occupied by a foreign government.
 King Constell II died in a failed siege of Rakka's capital of Delmascar in 493, but the decades of military training and fortifying of Myltev's cities modernized the nation and transformed the nature of its pirate leaders.
-New generations of pirate captains studied foreign books on politics to organize larger and larger fleets of ships under their rule, and by the 7th century all of the islands of Myltev were united under a single pirate king.
-The next 200 years marked some of the most successful pirate raids in the kingdom's history, including the Heist of 656 where 2,000,000GP were stolen from an Elflands fleet sailing past the Strait of Myltev.
+New generations of pirate captains studied foreign books on politics to organize larger and larger fleets under their leadership, and by the 4th Cycle's seventh century pirate kings had a serious shot at unifying all of Myltev's islands.
+This period marked some of the most successful pirate raids in the kingdom's history, including the Heist of 656 where millions of gold pieces were stolen from an Elflands fleet sailing past the Strait of Myltev.
 This newfound power brought with it egregious displays of hubris among its leaders, most notably with Cpt.
 Gordiefsky's failed invasion of Gameria in 783.
-Amassing a fleet of more than 5,000 vessels, a single hurricane wiped out 97% of all the ships in Myltev and left Gordiefsky to starve to death on an unnamed island in the Largas Ocean.
-Centuries of centralization unraveled in a matter of months in a century-long period known as the Lawless Years, when Myltev returned to its old ways of petty pirate raids and feuding.
-The kingdom of Glace used this political chaos to seize the port city of Poroshenko in the late 780's, ensuring safe passage for shipping vessels traveling through the Strait of Myltev.
+Amassing a fleet of more than 5,000 vessels, a single hurricane wiped out 94% of all the ships in Myltev and left Gordiefsky starving to death on an unnamed island in the Largas Ocean.
+Centuries of centralization unraveled in a matter of months in a period known as the Lawless Years, when Myltev returned to its old ways of petty pirate raids and feuding.
+The kingdom of Glace took advantage of this political chaos to seize the port city of Poroshenko in the late 780's, ensuring safe passage for shipping vessels traveling through the Strait of Myltev.

 A Better Kind of PirateThe Lawless Years came to an end in 876 when Cpt.
-Tarkov of Vostok united the disparate pirate factions against Fairouz the Undying and her Coven after a failed invasion of Oblast.
-His spoils-system form of government lasted for two decades as he allowed his inner circle to enrich themselves from the nation's coffers while the kingdom's small-time fishermen and farmers starved to death every winter.
+Tarkov of Vostok united the disparate pirate factions against the lich Fairouz the Undying following her failed invasion of Oblast.
+His spoils-system form of government lasted for two decades as he allowed his inner circle to enrich themselves from the nation's coffers while the kingdom's small-time fishermen and farmers starved to death every winter, little change from the pre-Tarkov order save that more of Myltev suffered than ever before.
 Cpt.
 Tarkov's reckoning came during the Battle of Chernenko in 897 when he was killed by a united force of Gamerian and Myltevian soldiers fighting to put Nikolaj Baratov the Skeleton Priest on the Mytelvian throne.
 Nikolaj's miraculous coronation ended with the undead skeleton being transformed back into a living and breathing human by his patron deity Rexfur, and a religious fervor consumed the island nation as a Nikolaj set about dragging his kingdom into the modern era.
-He contributed heavily to the coalition fleet that sailed towards the Elflands and destroyed the Sunken God's elder brains, serving to stabilize the waters near Myltev and eliminate many of Nikolaj's political rivals as they died in a terrible battle with a the monstrous deity's sahuagin horde.
+He contributed heavily to the coalition fleet that sailed towards the Elflands and destroyed the Sunken God's sahuagin forces, serving to stabilize the waters near Myltev and eliminate many of Nikolaj's political rivals as they died in a terrible battle with a the monstrous deity's abberant horde.
 Less than a year after his coronation, Nikolaj attended the Treaty of Iverburg in 898 to prove that Myltev was a modern kingdom and ready to be treated as such by the world governments.
-Glace, bordering many of Myltev's largest islands, was suspicious of Nikolaj's rise to power and feared that the Skeleton King would push to reclaim old Myltevian holdings like Poroshenko and Nevsky.
+Glace, bordering many of Myltev's largest islands, was suspicious of Nikolaj's rise to power and feared that the Skeleton King would push to reclaim old Myltevian holdings like Poroshenko and the resource-rich island of Nevsky.
+But Nikolaj's reign has been focused on more domestic concerns, struggling to root out warlords like the Lead Kings in remote parts of the kingdom.
+As the 4th Cycle's tenth century drags on, King Nikolaj's Myltev vascillates between moments of progress and piracy.
+Holdouts like the Lead Kings on the kingdom's southern coastline stifle any hopes of total peace in the region, but should these problems ever be resolved a unified Myltev would be a formidable force on the global stage.

 Demography and Population